Technology

 -

-If you’re looking to shift some of your shopping to locally owned businesses, here are five spots in Phoenix offering everyday goods.
+If you’re looking to shift some of your shopping to locally owned businesses, here are spots in Phoenix offering everyday goods.

 -